Our economic stimulus package as large as your GDP, India tells Pakistan

 In his tweets, Khan said his government has successfully transferred Rs 120 billion in nine weeks to over 10 million families in a "transparent manner" to deal with the fallout of COVID-19 on the poor.

-I am ready to offer help and share our successful cash transfer programme, lauded internationally for its reach and transparency, with India, the Pakistan prime minister added.
+I am ready to offer help and share our successful cash transfer programme, lauded internationally for its reach and transparency, with India, the Pakistan Prime Minister added.